xshen053/memory-magician/docs/userstories.md

 - [x] delete
 - [ ] advanced filter based on card type
 - [ ] integrate context api in this screen too
+- [ ] add create date for each card

 ## No urgent
 - [ ] As a user I want to change my review time cycle, like not from 00 to 00